wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/explore-portals-studio/includes/6-templates.md

-A web template can be composed of HTML, CSS and JavaScript code.
+A web template can be composed of HTML, CSS, and JavaScript code.
 Template can also include Liquid template language expressions that can be used to add dynamic content to pages.
 The Portal studio provides a built-in code editor to allow a maker to directly modify an existing web template.

 On the toolbelt, select Templates and choose the web template you want to edit.